 Article 4bis(5) contains a special feature of the principle of patent independence for invention.
 The provisions require that, if no priorities had been claimed, a patent granted in respect of an application claiming the priority of one or more foreign applications should be given the same duration as would have been granted under national law.
 In other words, the priority period shall not be deducted from the duration of a patent invoking the first application’s priority.

-This rule would, for example, be violated by a provision in the national legislation which starts with the invention patent from (foreign) the priority date and not with the filing date of the application in the country.
+This rule would, for example, be violated by a provision in the national legislation that starts with the invention patent from (foreign), the priority date, and not the filing date of the application in the country.

 The inventor must have the right to be mentioned in the patent for invention as such, according to a general rule.
 Article 4 stipulates this.

 The requirement of the use of registered trademarks is governed in Article 5C(1).
-Some of the countries providing for the trademark registration also require trademarks to be used within a certain time limit once registered.
+Some of the countries that provide trademark registration also require trademarks to be used within a certain time limit once they are registered.
 The mark can be expunged from the register if this use is not complied with.
 “Use” generally means the sale of marked goods even if national laws may regulate more widespread how the mark is to be used. “use” means the sale of marked goods.

 The Article states that where the use of the trademark is required, the registration of the mark may be terminated only after a reasonable period has elapsed for failure to use the trademark and only if such failure is justified by the proprietor.